AaryaKuma1203/CGCNN-project-codes-and-dataset/README.md

 -->Second experiment on feature vectors:(Present in the Feature Vector Experiment File)

 Feature vectors consist of the properties of each element.
 The vectors in the atom_init file were removed for each property one at a time and the training error of the model was analyzed.

+ALL THE FILES CONSISTING THE MATERIALS DATA AND FEATURE VECTORS IS GIVEN IN MASTERS BRANCH